 In the Communication interface selection window, Ethernet tab, all connected servo drives are displayed with their name, device type, IP address, serial number and firmware version.
-By double-clicking on the desired controller or clicking on the button Establish connection, a communication connection is established and the controller can be parameterised.
-The search for connected servo drives can be restarted at any time by clicking the Refresh button.
+The device status (ready for operation/error) is also displayed by means of a symbolic LED.